 "Messy Church" is an opportunity for adults to share with their children an all age experience of church.
 It revolves around a variety of activities and an engaging talk and some songs.
 We finish with sharing some food together.
 Guaranteed to be a fun time!
 To find out more visit messychurch.org.uk.

-For the next meeting of "Messy Church" see our Facebook Page
+Generally the First Sunday of the Month @ 3.30pm For conformation of the next meeting of "Messy Church" see our Facebook Page

 With Our New Rector Rev Nigel Kirkpatrick in place from September we hope to develop this site further - Watch this space